adapter-hub/adapters/docs/overview.md

 .. important::
     In literature, different terms are used to refer to efficient fine-tuning methods.
     The term "adapter" is usually only applied to bottleneck adapter modules.
-    However, most efficient fine-tuning methods follow the same general idea of inserting a small set of new parameters and by this "adapting" the pre-trained LM to a new task.
+    However, most efficient fine-tuning methods follow the same general idea of inserting a small set of new parameters and, by this, "adapting" the pre-trained LM to a new task.
     In ``adapters``, the term "adapter" thus may refer to any efficient fine-tuning method if not specified otherwise.
 ```